cmiltiadis/studioany/content/event/19-joanneum/index.md

 subtitle: 'Presentation in the context of the exhibiton opening *Gib mir Raum* by FH Joanneum.'
 draft: false
 # SUMMARY
-summary: 'Presentation in the context of the exhibiton opening *Gib mir Raum* by FH Joanneum.'
+summary: 'Presentation in the context of the exhibiton opening *Gib mir Raum* by FH Joanneum.
+Graz, 2019'
 # ABSTRACT
 abstract: 'Space in the western tradition is part of a certain epistemology.
 From Greek mathematics to Renaissance perspective, the understanding of space has been conditioned by the evolution of science before becoming a deeply rooted cultural “belief.”
 Contemporary media however, bring about new paradigms in the field of spatial arts, challenging existing traditional and disciplinary conceptions of space.
 Tracing a brief archeology of the evolution of spatial concepts, and drawing from architecture, videogames and virtual reality, this talk intends to discuss the aesthetic potential of contemporary “choropoietic media.”'
 ##################################################################